davidchesnut/sp-general-docs/docs/customizing-ranking-models-to-improve-relevance-in-sharepoint-2013.md

 ### Rank detail

-> [!Important]
+> [!IMPORTANT]
 > We provide the rank detail and the accompanying ExplainRank page as a convenience and only to assist you in tuning and debugging your own custom ranking models.
 The contents of the rank detail and the accompanying ExplainRank page are not supported, and are subject to change without notice in future software patches and updates.

 The rank detail is an XML document that provides detailed information about rank score calculation for a single item that matches a given user query.
 The rank detail is stored in a special managed property, called **rankdetail**.